modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 !!! tip "2011 Physics Nobel Prize awarded to Perlmutter, Schmidt, and Riess."

 	WORK: “The universe’s stars and galaxies are moving away from one another; the universe is expanding.
 Up until recently, the majority of astrophysicists believed that this expansion would eventually wane, due to the effect of opposing gravitational forces.
 Saul Perlmutter, Brian Schmidt, and Adam Riess studied exploding stars, called supernovae.
 Because the light emitted by stars appears weaker from a larger distance and takes on a reddish hue as it moves further from the observer, the researchers were able to determine how the supernovae moved.
 In 1998 they reached a surprising result: the universe is expanding at an ever-increasing rate.”

+	MLA style: Saul Perlmutter – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/perlmutter/facts/

+	NOBEL LECTURE: *Measuring the Acceleration of the Cosmic Expansion Using Supernovae* by Perlmutter.

+	- INTRODUCTION
+	- AN ANCIENT QUESTION
+	- SUPERNOVAE AS PROBES OF THE HISTORY OF THE UNIVERSE
+	- HOW OUR WORK BEGAN
+	- HOW CAN WE FIND SUPERNOVAE ON DEMAND?
+	- MORE DIFFICULTIES TO OVERCOME
+	- CALAN/TOLOLO: A NEW AND IMPROVED LOW-REDSHIFT DATASET
+	- A NEW CONCERN
+	- AN UNEXPECTED OUTCOME
+	- SCENES FROM A DECADE: AN IMPRESSIONISTIC SKETCH
+	- A WORD OF GRATITUDE

+  	MLA style: Saul Perlmutter – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/perlmutter/lecture/

+	NOBEL LECTURE: *The Path to Measuring an Accelerating Universe* by Schmidt.

+	- INTRODUCTION
+	- 20TH CENTURY COSMOLOGICAL MODELS
+	- SUPERNOVAE AND MY EARLY CAREER<br>
+	Supernovae<br>
+	Massive Star Supernovae<br>
+	Thermonuclear Detonations<br>
+	- GRADUATE SCHOOL AT HARVARD
+	- THE FOUNDATIONS OF THE HIGH-Z TEAM
+	- THE HIGH-Z TEAM: MEASURING THE DECELERATION RATE OF THE UNIVERSE
+	- SYSTEMATIC EFFECTS
+	- THE DISCOVERY OF ACCELERATION
+	- CONCLUDING REMARKS

+	MLA style: Brian P. Schmidt – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/schmidt/lecture/

+	NOBEL LECTURE: *My Path to the Accelerating Universe* by Riess.

+	- INTRODUCTION
+	- THE EDUCATION OF A COSMOLOGIST
+	- THE BIRTH OF THE HIGH-Z TEAM
+	- THE ACCELERATING UNIVERSE
+	- EXTRAORDINARY CLAIMS REQUIRE EXTRAORDINARY EVIDENCE

+	MLA style: Adam G. Riess – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/riess/lecture/

 **PHYSICS CONTENT (based on *Presse release* and *Popular information*).**